proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/contributing/coding_style.rst

 The optional fields are:

-allow_experimental_apis
-	**Default Value = false**
-	Used to allow the library to make use of APIs marked as experimental.
-	Set to ``true`` if the C files in the library call any functions marked as experimental in any included header files.

 build
 	**Default Value = true**
 	Used to optionally compile a library, based on its dependencies or environment.
+When set to "false" the ``reason`` value, explained below, should also be set to explain to the user why the component is not being built.
 	A simple example of use would be:

 .. code-block:: python

 	if not is_linux
 	        build = false
+	        reason = 'only supported on Linux'
 	endif